craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/main-menu-global-config.rst

    # studio.security.passwordRequirements.minimumComplexity: 3

-For more information, see :ref:`newIa-crafter-studio-configure-password-requirements`
+For more information, see :ref:`crafter-studio-configure-password-requirements`

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Configure Authentication Chain